medined/perl-5-by-example/perl_5_by_example/functions.md

 to <TT>substr()</TT>, it simply returns the sub-string that starts at the position specified by the second parameter and continues until the end of the string specified by the first parameter.

-<H2><A name="Array Functions">Array Functions</A></H2>Arrays are a big part of
+## Array Functions

-the Perl language and it has a lot of functions to help you work with them.
+Arrays are a big part of the Perl language and it has a lot of functions to help you work with them.
 Some of the actions they perform include deleting elements, checking for the existence of an element, reversing all of the the elements in an array, and sorting the elements.
 Table 5.2 lists the functions you can use with arrays.